Website Speed and Optimization services Ireland

 Key Takeaways

-• Second, reduce the size of images and files.
+• Reduce the size of images and files.

-• Fourth, enable browser caching to store some data for faster access.
+• Enable browser caching to store some data for faster access.

 Importance of Website Speed